 - Apply moistened gauze to the immediate area with moderate pressure for 20 minutes; repeat if necessary.

 - Enclose a moistened tea bag in a gauze square and apply pressure for 20 minutes.

 - Call the office if bleeding persists.

 Until comfortable, avoid chewing on the side where surgery was completed.
 Avoid hot foods and liquids for approximately 1 hour following the surgery so as not to soften the dressing.
 A soft diet is recommended.
 Foods such as cottage cheese, oatmeal, soup, eggs, yogurt, pasta, mashed potatoes, casseroles, and fruits are more easily eaten.
 Remember, adequate nutrition is essential for feeling better as well as for healing.

 Do not smoke for at least 2 weeks following your surgical procedure.
 It will significantly slow healing and can compromise results.

 Do not drink alcohol while taking prescription pain medications.

 Do not brush the surgical site as directed by Drs.
-Gallez, Nguyen and Browning.
+Gallez, Browning and Sanz Miralles.
 You may resume normal brushing/flossing in other areas the following day.